 Those with questions about the Directed Health Measures should contact LLCHD at 402-441-6280.

-Local Directed Health Measure in effect through June 30
+New Local Directed Health Measure in effect Monday, July 20

 - Any indoor or outdoor venue that holds more than 500 individuals must submit a reopening plan to the Lincoln-Lancaster County Health Department before gatherings will be permitted.